19th Century French Stoneware Confit Pot with Handle — Grès Storage Jar

 Design Notes

-• Hand-thrown French stoneware (grès)
+• Hand-thrown grès stoneware construction

-• One sturdy side handle for lifting and carrying
+• Single sturdy side handle

 Condition